-Fundraising doesn't have to be a chore.
-It can be adventure or something you slot into your everyday life.
-Here are some fundraising ideas to get you started.
-If none of these suit you it's ok.
-We want you to enjoy fundraising, so feel free to use your creativity!
+Fundraising doesn’t have to be a chore, it can be adventure, or something you slot into your everyday life.
+Here are some fundraising ideas to get you started, but we want you to enjoy fundraising, so feel free to use your creativity!

 We have heard about Open Days or OCC Launch events held not in a church hall but in the local Guides/Brownies HQ.
 As this requires catering it also allows the Brownies to get their hospitality badge and the parents will also attend.

 Whether you’re athletic or you’d like to get fit, a sponsored event is a great way of raising awareness for our work and increasing your fitness level.
 Rather than having the traditional ‘sponsorship’ format why not just ask folk to donate some money to take part.
 Try adding the ‘athon’ to any activity doing it for 2, 8 or even 24 hours in a prominent place to attract attention and donations.

 - The Virgin Money London Marathon 2020.
 Samaritan’s Purse have a number of places available: Find out more.
 To get in touch with us about the possibility of running with one of our places contact us.

 - Football or Cricket Matches A five-a-side football match or cricket match is a great way of fundraising and having fun.
 Ensure all participants are sponsored and the crowd give a donation (at their own discretion) to watch.

 - Walks – for example, sponsored dog walks.
 Find more ideas on the Turn on the Tap Fundraising Ideas webpage